xmpp-iot/xmpp-iot.github.io/backers/index.md

 Name | Description
  ------------- | -----------
+ [Peter Waher](http://waher.se/) | IoT architect, advisor & author.
+Working with the XSF, and other standards bodies, writing extensions and standards for IoT.
  [Joachim Lindborg](https://se.linkedin.com/in/joachimlindborg/) | XMPP IoT entusiast doing this and much more, really like the intiative.
 Working in the standards process through the XSF
  [Markus Kohlhase](http://www.markus-kohlhase.de/) | Software engineer (freelancer) using XMPP within automotion projects.

-This is maintained by [Joachim Lindborg](http://lsys.se/)  member of the  [XMPP Extensions Foundation](http://xmpp.org/about-xmpp/xsf/xsf-member-list/)
+This is maintained by [Joachim Lindborg](http://lsys.se/)  member of the  [XMPP Standards Foundation](http://xmpp.org/about-xmpp/xsf/xsf-member-list/)